isomerpages/moe-temasekjc/_admissions/Appeal Application for IP Year 1 Registration (2025 Intake).md

 applicants will be informed.</p>
 <p><strong>Before applying, please note the following:</strong>
 </p>
 <p>1.
-Students who <strong>have been successfully allocated</strong> a DSA
+Students who have been successfully allocated a DSA place in another
-place in another secondary school will not be considered for appeal.</p>
+secondary school will not be considered for appeal.</p>
 <p>2.
 Students who wish to appeal should prepare the following documents
 for submission:</p>
 <ul data-tight="true" class="tight">